 The data protection principle applies to all data entered by visitors to any ClarityEnglish website, by an institution about their students, and by students themselves.
 It also applies to progress records generated by the ClarityEnglish programs and stored in the database.

-If you are only browsing our website, we collect the same basic information that most websites collect.
+If you are browsing our website and not signing in, we collect the same basic information that most websites collect.
 We use common internet tools such as cookies, web server logs, and analytics services to gather the data.
-Some of these tools offer you the ability to opt out of data collection.
-We collect from everyone, whether they have a ClarityEnglish account or not.
+If you set your browser to block all tracking this is fine, everything will work.
+We have no third-party advertising whatsoever on the website.

 The information we collect from all visitors to our website may include your device, operating system, browser type, referring site, and the date and time of each visit.
 We may also collect potentially personally-identifying information like Internet Protocol (IP) addresses and your country of origin.

-We collect this information to better understand how our website visitors use our websites, to better understand how our websites perform on different devices, and to provide information that may be of interest to you specifically.
+We collect this information to better understand how people use our websites and to see how our websites perform on different devices.

 All data is available to a limited number of ClarityEnglish staff for support, research, and development work.
 We do not allow any outside parties to access the database.